-Please review my vita, projects, publications, presentations, students, collaborators, research background, and/or software for more information regarding my research.
+Please review my vita, projects, publications, presentations, students, collaborators, research background, research group, and/or software for more information regarding my research.
 The below slides also discuss an overview of my research area:

 Once a software product has been initially deployed, often times, facets pertaining to the software undergo various changes prior to its retirement.
 Depending on the size and complexity of the underlying software, such a change may result in non-trivial alterations to a variety of artifacts that support the system.
 Typically, change to a single artifact element requires alterations to related, and often seemingly unrelated, elements scattered throughout artifacts.